Search for

 26 January 1972 - JAT Yugoslav Airlines Flight JU 367

-JU 367 departed Stockholm, Sweden, for Belgrade, Yugoslavia carrying 23 passengers and 5 crew.
-While flying over Czechoslovakia, the Douglas DC-9 suffered an explosion in the forward cargo hold.
+JU 367 departed Stockholm, Sweden, for Belgrade, Yugoslavia, carrying 23 passengers and 5 crew.
+While flying over Czechoslovakia, the Douglas DC-9 suffered a blast in the forward cargo hold.
 The resulting explosive decompression ripped the plane apart.
-The blast was caused by a homemade bomb believed to have been planted by a Croatian extremist group called Ustasji.
+The cause was a homemade bomb believed to have been planted by a Croatian extremist group called Ustasji.
 Although the bombing killed 27 people, a 22 year old flight attendant named Vesna Vulovic miraculously survived.
 Vulovic fell some 33,330 ft (10,150 m) while strapped to a section of the plane that cushioned her impact.
-Though she had broken both legs, was temporarily paralyzed from the waist down, and was in a coma for 27 days, she eventually recovered from her injuries after 16 months of treatment.
+Though she had broken both legs, was temporarily paralyzed from the waist down, and took 27 days to come out of a coma, she eventually recovered from her injuries after 16 months of treatment.

 DC-9 photographed the year before it was destroyed on JAT Flight 364